New South Wales

 Workforce and health service systems are the focal points of activity.
 Through its partnership with the PHCRED program, the UDRH contributes to building research capacity among rural health professionals and developing a strong rural health research culture.

-The Monash University Department of Rural and Indigenous Health (MUDRIH) is based in Moe, Gippsland, but works right across Victoria, especially in Mildura, Gippsland and East Gippsland.
+Monash Rural Health is based in Moe, Gippsland, but works right across Victoria, especially in Mildura, Gippsland and East Gippsland.

-Committed to excellence in interdisciplinary education, MUDRIH delivers a range of flexible teaching and learning programs that span undergraduate, postgraduate and professional development courses.
-MUDRIH also provides education, research training and support to rural health professionals and health science students throughout their careers.
+Committed to excellence in interdisciplinary education, MRH delivers a range of flexible teaching and learning programs that span undergraduate, postgraduate and professional development courses.
+MRH also provides education, research training and support to rural health professionals and health science students throughout their careers.

 Department of Rural Health, University of MelbourneShepparton, VIC